- demographic change

 - social mobility

-A labor economist, Professor Mora has been invited to share her research expertise on the socioeconomic outcomes of U.S. Hispanics/Latinos with institutions and agencies across the U.S., including the White House; the Board of Governors of the Federal Reserve System; the Federal Reserve Bank of Dallas, and others.
-Her publications include refereed journal articles in the American Economic Review P&P, Industrial Relations, Journal of Population Economics, Social Science Quarterly, International Migration Review, among others, along with numerous book chapters.
-Her books include Population, Migration, and Socioeconomic Outcomes of Island and Mainland Puerto Ricans: La Crisis Boricua (Lexington Books 2017), co-authored with Alberto Dávila and Havidán Rodríguez; the award-winning Hispanic Entrepreneurs in the 2000s: An Economic Profile and Policy Implications (Stanford University Press 2013), co-authored with A. Dávila; and four co-edited/co-authored volumes.
-She has also been PI or Co-PI on $4 million externally funded projects.
+A labor economist, Dr. Mora has been invited to share her research expertise on the socioeconomic outcomes of U.S. Hispanics/Latinos with institutions and agencies across the U.S., including the White House, Board of Governors of the Federal Reserve System, Federal Reserve Bank of Dallas, and others.
+Her publications include refereed journal articles in the American Economic Review P&P, Industrial Relations, Journal of Population Economics, Social Science Quarterly, International Migration Review, among others; numerous book chapters; two books (the award-winning Hispanic Entrepreneurs in the 2000s: An Economic Profile and Policy Implications (Stanford University Press, with Alberto Dávila) and Population, Migration, and Socioeconomic Outcomes of Island and Mainland Puerto Ricans: La Crisis Boricua (Lexington Books, with Alberto Dávila and Havidán Rodríguez)); and four co-edited volumes.
+She has also been PI or Co-PI on a total of $4 million in externally funded projects from the National Science Foundation and other agencies.

-Professor Mora’s honors and recognitions include the 2020 Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring (PAESMEM) from the White House; 2022 Academic Achievement Award from ASHE; 2017 Inspiring Leaders in STEM Award from Insight into Diversity; 2016 Outstanding Support of Hispanic Issues in Higher Education Award from the American Association of Hispanics in Higher Education; and the 2015 Cesar Estrada Chavez Award from the American Association for Access, Equity, and Diversity.
-She is also a Distinguished Alumnus of the Department of Economics at the University of New Mexico (UNM).
+Dr. Mora’s honors and recognitions include the 2022 Academic Achievement Award from the American Society of Hispanic Economists; 2020 Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring (PAESMEM) from the White House; 2017 Inspiring Leaders in STEM Award from Insight into Diversity; 2016 Outstanding Support of Hispanic Issues in Higher Education Award from the American Association of Hispanics in Higher Education; and the 2015 Cesar Estrada Chavez Award from the American Association for Access, Equity, and Diversity.
+She was also invited to publish an essay in the Monthly Labor Review to commemorate its centennial.

-Professor Mora earned her Ph.D. in Economics from Texas A&M University, and B.A. and M.A. degrees (also in Economics) from UNM in her hometown of Albuquerque, NM.
+Dr. Mora earned her Ph.D. in Economics from Texas A&M University, and B.A. and M.A. degrees from the University of New Mexico, where she is recognized by the Department of Economics as a Distinguished Alumnus.

 She joined IZA as a Research Fellow in January 2014.